vi/websocat/README.md

 ---

 * Current version of Websocat don't receive notification about closed sockets.
 This makes serving without `-E` or `-u` options or in backpressure scenarious prone to socket leak.

-Installation
----

-There are multiple options for installing WebSocat.
-From easy to hard:

-* If you're on Linux Debian or Ubuntu (or other dpkg-based), try downloading a pre-build deb package from [GitHub releases][releases] and install from GUI or with command like `gdebi websocat_..._.deb`
-* Download a pre-build executable and install it to PATH.
-* Install the [Rust toolchain](https://rustup.rs/) and do `cargo install --features=ssl websocat`.
-If something fails with a `-sys` crate, try without `--features=ssl`;
-* Build Websocat from source code, then move `target/release/websocat` somewhere to the PATH.

 Building from source code
 ---